alphabetworkers/alphabetworkersunion.org/CONTRIBUTING.md

 ## About contributing

-The Alphabet Workers Union website is an open source project and all union members are allowed to contribute.
-Before you contribute to our website, review the [pertinent internal policies](https://opensource.google/docs/patching/).
+The Alphabet Workers Union website is an open source project and anyone is allowed to contribute.
+If you work at Alphabet, before you contribute to our website we recommend you review the [pertinent internal policies](https://opensource.google/docs/patching/).

 ### License